Ghevi/AngularBazar/README.md

-# AngularBazar
-## Frontend software for e-commerce project
+# Frontend software for e-commerce project (seguendo tutorial)

 ### Release 1.0
 Shows a list of products